Wat Pho At Night

 The weather had been poor (it was still raining), so this may have contributed to us being alone here, sometimes it helps to be British and not afraid of the of a downpour.

-Regardless of the weather, this was one of those experiences that you know at the time will be hard to shake off.
+Regardless of the weather, this was one of those experiences that we know at the time would be hard to shake off.
 It felt like being an explorer, happening on some ancient city in the middle of the night, the first to set eyes on the place for hundreds of years.

 At one point I lost Becca completely!